samanthajpv/bikesharing/README.md

 ## Summary

 The August 2019 Citi Bike data shows that most users are male and are subscribers, the busiest stations are located in mid-lower Manhattan, majority of trip durations are under 20 minutes, and the largest portion of trips occur during rush hours.
-Below are two visualizations added as suggestions to be considered for future analysis:
+Below are two visualizations added as suggestions for future analysis:

-- **Bike Utilization** - A modified version of the bike utilization was created from the module to represent the bikes that need maintenance/repair as well.
-The bubble chart easily separates the bikes that have exceedingly high trip durations which can be helpful to the business to assess bike performance.
+- **Bike Utilization** - A modified version of the bike utilization from the module was created to represent the bikes that need maintenance/repair as well.
+The bubble chart easily separates the bikes that have exceedingly high trip durations which can be helpful to the business to assess bike performance as well.
 <p align="middle">
     <img src="https://github.com/samanthajpv/bikesharing/blob/699f4840e731044e2a51fab2052f5611b590cfb3/Images/Bike%20utilization.png" width="800" height="500"/>
 </p>